twisted/twisted/docs/development/compatibility-policy.rst

         def __init__(self, user=None):
             self._user = user

-        @deprecatedProperty(Version("Twisted", 1, 2, 0))
+        @deprecatedProperty(Version("Twisted", "NEXT", 0, 0))
         def user(self):
             return self._user

         @user.setter
         def user(self, value):
             self._user = value

-Module attributes
+Module Attributes
 ^^^^^^^^^^^^^^^^^

-Modules cannot have properties, so module attributes should be deprecated using the :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper.
+Use the :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` helper.

 .. code-block:: python

+    from incremental import Version
     from twisted.python import _textattributes
     from twisted.python.deprecate import deprecatedModuleAttribute
-    from twisted.python.versions import Version

     flatten = _textattributes.flatten
     deprecatedModuleAttribute(
-        Version('Twisted', 13, 1, 0),
+        Version("Twisted", "NEXT", 0, 0),
-        'Use twisted.conch.insults.text.assembleFormattedText instead.',
+        "Use twisted.conch.insults.text.assembleFormattedText instead.",
-        'twisted.conch.insults.text',
-        'flatten')
+        __name__,
+        "flatten",
+    )

 Modules
 ^^^^^^^

-To deprecate an entire module, :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` can be used on the parent package's ``__init__.py``.
+To deprecate an entire module use :py:func:`deprecatedModuleAttribute <twisted.python.deprecate.deprecatedModuleAttribute>` in the parent package's ``__init__.py``.

 There are two other options:

-* Put a warnings.warn() call into the top-level code of the module.
+* Put a :py:func:`warnings.warn()` call into the top-level code of the module.
 * Deprecate all of the attributes of the module.